 A horse-drawn public carriage tour is one of the most popular ways to take in the gorgeous scenery of Mackinac Island.
-In less than two hours, you can get the lay of the land from downtown up into Mackinac Island State Park and back – all while making friends with some of the island’s iconic horses.
+In less than two hours, you can get the lay of the land from downtown up into state park and back – all while making friends with some of Mackinac Island’s iconic horses.

 Mackinac Island Carriage Tours provides the public tour rides, starting and ending right on Main Street with several stops along the way.
 To give you a glimpse of what it’s like, here are seven sights to see on a horse-drawn public carriage tour of Mackinac Island: